-8. Results
+6. Results

-This research work has been designed on four (4) objectives:

-- 1. Define the concept of person from the Bantu-Fang perspective; - 2.
-Find cultural elements that support the same definition; - 3.
-Study the influence that the word mot has suffered in colonization; and - 4.
-Compare it with the classic definitions of the person.
+This research work has been designed with four (4) objectives: to define the concept of person from the Bantu-Fang perspective; to find cultural elements that support the same definition; to study the influence that the word mot has suffered during colonization; and to compare mot with the classic definitions of person.